Ashref-dev/optimumcv/README.md

 ## 🎯 Usage

-1. **Import a CV**: Click "Import CV" to upload an existing resume (PDF or paste text)
+1. **Import a CV**: Click "Import CV" to upload an existing resume (PDF format)
 2. **Upload Photo**: Click "Upload Photo" to add your profile picture
-3. **Enhance Photo**: Click "Enhance Photo" to generate a professional headshot (AI analyzes and enhances your photo)
+3. **Enhance Photo**: Click "Enhance Photo" to apply professional filters (brightness, contrast, saturation)
 4. **Fill in Details**: Complete or edit your personal information, experience, education, projects, and skills
-5. **AI Enhance**: Use "AI Enhance" to improve your professional summary
+5. **ATS Optimize**: Click "ATS Optimize" to make your entire CV ATS-friendly with action verbs, keywords, and metrics
-6. **Adapt to Job**: Paste a job description and click "Adapt to Job" to tailor your CV
+6. **Adapt to Job**: Paste a job description and click "Adapt to Job" to tailor your CV to that specific role
+7. **Download PDF**: Click "Download PDF" to export your CV as a professional Harvard-style PDF
-7. **Preview**: View your CV in real-time on the right panel
+8. **Preview**: View your CV in real-time on the right panel

 ### Professional Photo Enhancement